EDM Aerotec CoAX 2D/2R: Design and development

 The CoAX 2D/2R was originally known as the FLIP 2 (Fly In Perfection) and is a derivative of the FLIP 1, a conventional helicopter with a main and tail rotor.

 The CoAX 2D/2R was designed to comply with the European Class 6 microlight helicopter rules, including the category's maximum takeoff weight of 450 kg.
 Design testing commenced in 2012.
+The newest version of the helicopter, CoAX 600 has an increased maximum takeoff weight of 600kg.
+This is aligned with the changes in the German regulations for ultralight rotorcraft.

 The design features dual coaxial main rotors, a two-seats-in side-by-side configuration enclosed cockpit and skid landing gear with ground handling wheels.
 The two variants use different power plants.

 The aircraft fuselage is made from composites.
 Its dual composite two-bladed main rotors have a diameter of 6.50 m.
 The aircraft has a typical empty weight of 283 kg and a gross weight of 450 kg, giving a useful load of 167 kg.
 With full fuel of 48 L the payload for the pilot, passengers and baggage is 132 kg.